Hospice Frequently Asked Questions

 Who pays for Hospice?

 Most hospice services are covered by the following benefits; Medicare, private insurance, HMO, Medicaid or Veteran benefits.
-We would be happy to assist in determining which benefits apply to you.
+We would be happy to assist in determining which benefits apply to you, so contact us today.
 [Back to top]

 Do I have to have cancer to go on hospice?

 There is a misconception that only patients with cancer receive hospice care.
 On the contrary, we provide hospice care to any patient 18 or older who is experiencing an end of life situation, usually six months or less.
+Learn more about other myths and facts about hospice.
 [Back to top]

 When should I call for hospice?

 We recommend that patients and families call for hospice when facing an end of life situation.
 Sometimes hospice may be recommended by a doctor, and other times a patient or family member may simply feel that it’s time to seek support and comfort in preparing to celebrate life’s final moments.
+Learn more about what to know when considering hospice.
 [Back to top]

 Am I giving up if I go on Hospice?